idris-lang/Idris-dev/docs/tutorial/theorems.rst

 Directives and Compiler Flags for Totality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, allows all definitions, whether total or not.
-However, it is
+By default, Idris allows all well-typed definitions, whether total or not.
-desirable for functions to be total as far as possible, as this provides
+However, it is desirable for functions to be total as far as possible, as this
-a guarantee that they provide a result for all possible inputs, in
+provides a guarantee that they provide a result for all possible inputs, in
 finite time.
-It is possible to make total functions a requirement,
+It is possible to make total functions a requirement, either:
-either:

 -  By using the ``--total`` compiler flag.